 Marie Kondo is the star of Netflix’s hit series ‘Tidying Up with Marie Kondo’.
 In the show, the best-selling author shares how audiences can organize and declutter their homes.
 Aside from creating a cleaner space, spring cleaning and decluttering can also provide you with many health benefits.
+In the process, you can accumulate large amounts of garbage that cannot be easily donated, recycled, or sold.
+In such a case, a dumpster rental service in West Chester can help you conveniently and efficiently eliminate unwanted items.

 In her best-selling book, The Life-Changing Magic of Tidying Up, Kondo explains how the Japanese art of tidying up can help us clear our lives and homes of clutter which, in turn, does wonders for our health.